Last month I had the privilege of visiting Paris, France on vacation with my best friend, Ashley from Baker by Nature.

 I hadn’t been since I was a kid when my family took a trip.
 I remember falling completely in love with crepes back then, being utterly infatuated by watching the men pour the crepe batter onto those big crepe cookers and pushing the batter around into a perfect circle in .2 seconds flat.

-The ooey gooey Nutella that gushed into my mouth with each bite sold me on crepes quick.
+The ooey gooey Nutella that gushed into my mouth with each bite sold me on crepes quickly.
 I never wanted to eat a crepe anywhere else again because I had a strong feeling nothing would live up to that first moment of pleasure.

 That ended in culinary school, though, where we learned to make crepes using basic equipment.
-Even most restaurants don’t have a crepe cooktop or special crepe pans.
-I’d like to debunk any myths that crepes are difficult to make at home or that you need special equipment or ingredients.
+Even most restaurants don’t have a special pan or cooktop.

-How to Make EASY Crepes
+How to Make EASY Crêpes

 Throw all the batter ingredients in a blender and be done.
 It’s that simple to make the batter!

-Do I need to use a blender?
+Do I Need to Use a Blender?

 The power of the blender incorporates more air into the batter, resulting in a very light and tender crepe with those characteristic tiny air bubbles.
 If you don’t have a blender, you can whisk the batter by hand but note the finished crepes will likely be denser.
+Alternatively, use an immersion blender to mix the batter.

-Does the batter have to be refrigerated?
+Does the Batter Have to be Refrigerated?

-Do I need a crepe pan?
+Do I Need a Crepe Pan?

 Actually cooking the crepes so they are evenly thin and relatively round can be a bit challenging, but you don’t even need any special equipment!
-Just a small heavy duty nonstick fry pan and a thin spatula and you’re ready to start crepe making.
+Just a small heavy-duty nonstick fry pan and a thin spatula and you’re ready to start crepe making.

-How do I make thin crepes?
+How do I Make Thin Crepes?

-First figure out what size pan you’re using and follow the below guidelines for how much batter each crepe will require:
+First, figure out what size pan you’re using and follow the below guidelines for how much batter each crepe will require:

-8-inch pan: 3 tablespoons of batter
+- 8-inch pan: 3 tablespoons of batter

-10-inch pan: 1/4 cup of batter
+- 10-inch pan: 1/4 cup of batter

-12-inch pan – 1/3 cup of batter
+- 12-inch pan – 1/3 cup of batter

 Be sure not to add too much batter or you’ll end up with sad pancakes and not crepes!